2022 California Housing Legislation Highlights

 General Plan Housing Elements

 AB 1445 (Levine) Requires fire, sea level rise, evacuation risk to be considered in determining each city’s share of regional housing goals.
-Passed Assembly 57–16
+Signed into law by the Governor.

 AB 1976 (Santiago) Allows state to fine and rezone cities that don’t zone enough land for apartments.
 Inactive.
 Held in Committee

 AB 2339 (Bloom) Unmet housing goals from previous planning cycles are carried over and added to goals of next planning cycle.
 Also requires cities to allow homeless shelters in more zones.
-Passed Assembly 55–16
+Signed into law by the Governor.

-AB 2653 (Wicks) Allows state to reject cities’ housing element annual reports that don’t meet state guidelines.
-Passed Assembly 55–19
+AB 2653 (Santiago, Wicks) Allows state to reject cities’ housing element annual reports that don’t meet state guidelines.
+Signed into law by the Governor.

 Accessory Dwelling Units (ADUs)

-SB 897 (Wieckowski) Requires cities to allow 2-story ADUs up to 25' tall, also allows reduction of parking requirements in multifamily buildings where garages are converted into ADUs.
-Passed Senate 24–9
+SB 897 (Wieckowski) Requires cities to allow 2-story ADUs up to 18' tall near transit or on a lot with multifamily housing, also allows reduction of parking requirements in multifamily buildings where garages are converted into ADUs.
+Signed into law by the Governor.

 AB 2430 (Grayson) Allow tiny houses on wheels to be used as ADUs.
 Inactive.
 Held in Committee